 \section{Cultural Differences and Limitations}

 Smiling is both an instinctual and learned behavior \cite{freedman_1964, ekman_1969}.
-It is important to consider the role that cultural influences play in interpersonal interaction and how these influences are manifested, particularly in facial expressions.
-We note our findings are inherently limited by the cultural biases and backgrounds of the subjects, and for illustrative example, highlight one particular survivor from a Soviet background who socialized in late Tsarist Russia and the Soviet Union and emigrated to the United States after the war.
-During the interview, the survivor does not smile and describes her wartime experiences in a virtually emotionless manner.
-Taken in isolation and scrutinized via our analysis, this would imply a lack of felt emotion from the subject; however, in the context of the interview, it is revealed the survivor was socialized in a society where, due to the terror directed by the Soviet state at its own population at the time, it could sometimes be a matter of survival not to show any emotional reactions.
-While smiling typically plays an important role in conversational situations for demonstrating politeness and appreciation, respectful and polite communication in Russian-speaking regions is often expressed through seriousness \cite{sheldon_2017, sternin_2000}.
-This cultural trait can still be observed today in Russian-speaking regions and it differs significantly from cultural norms in Western societies \cite{tokareva_2016}.
-Despite the universality of the human smile, its social and narrative role is heavily implicated by the personal context and identities in which it is used.
+It is important to consider the role that cultural influences play in interpersonal interaction and facial expressions.
+Our findings are limited by the cultural backgrounds of the subjects, and for example, we highlight one particular survivor from late Tsarist Russia and the Soviet Union who emigrated to the USA after the war.
+The survivor does not smile and describes her wartime experiences in a virtually emotionless manner.
+Taken in isolation and scrutinized via our analysis, this would imply a lack of felt emotion from the subject; however, in the context of the interview, it is revealed the survivor was socialized in a society where, due to the terror directed by the Soviet state, it could be a matter of survival to not show any emotions.
+While smiling typically demonstrates politeness and appreciation, this communication in Russian-speaking regions is often expressed through seriousness \cite{sheldon_2017, sternin_2000}.
+This cultural trait can still be observed today in Russian-speaking regions and differs significantly from cultural norms in Western societies \cite{arapova20165672}.
+The social and narrative role of smiling is heavily implicated by the personal context and smilers' identities.